davelunt/BGSbook/weekE/antibiotics.md

 In week E, in addition to help with the manuscript plan, there will be time with students to translate their course experiences into named employability skills for a CV.
 These may include:

 - Microbiology techniques.
-Plating, culturing and gram staining bacteria from clinical isolates
+Plating, culturing and gram staining bacteria from clinical isolates, antibiotic resistance tests

 - Bacterial DNA extraction and quantification.
 Construction of DNA sequencing library, loading and running of an ONT minION nanopore DNA sequencer